lukas-rost/gke-security/docs/slides.md

 ------

 ## Understanding DevSecOps
-- Integration of security into DevOps practices
+- Deepening the integration of security into the DevOps lifecycle.
-- Shift-left approach: embedding security early in SDLC
-- Cultural change: making security a shared responsibility
+- Strategies for fostering a culture of shared security responsibility.

 ------

 ## Key Principles of Continuous Security
+- Implementing continuous security practices: From automation to zero trust.
-- Automation of security scanning and compliance checks
+- Integrating security checks and balances throughout the CI/CD pipeline.
-- Continuous Integration/Continuous Deployment (CI/CD) with security in mind
-- Proactive vulnerability management and patching

 ------

 ## Implementing DevSecOps in Kubernetes
-- Security as part of the CI/CD pipeline for Kubernetes deployments
-- Automated security testing: SAST, DAST, and container scanning
+- Specific strategies for incorporating security into Kubernetes CI/CD workflows.
-- Role-Based Access Control (RBAC) and automated policy enforcement
+- Case studies on automated security testing and policy enforcement.

 ------

 ## Best Practices for DevSecOps
-- Collaborative approach between development, operations, and security teams
+- Building a collaborative environment across development, operations, and security teams.
-- Regular security training and awareness for all team members
-- Incident response plans and regular security drills
+- Establishing regular security training, drills, and incident response protocols.

 ------

 ## Tools and Technologies for Continuous Security
-- Integrating security tools into CI/CD pipelines (e.g., SonarQube, Trivy, OWASP Zap)
+- Comprehensive guide to integrating security tools and technologies into Kubernetes workflows.
-- Leveraging Kubernetes native security features and third-party solutions
-- Monitoring and alerting with real-time security dashboards
+- Evaluation of key tools for security automation, scanning, and compliance in DevSecOps practices.

 ---